TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/dpl/DebugP.md

 - SysCfg support for below,
   - SysCfg can be used to select the log console
   - When UART log is selected, SysCfg allows to select the UART instance and its properties (baud rate etc) to use.
+  - SysCfg option to select UART for remote core trace when uart log is enabled.
+This enables the UART instance to be not closed as part of closing all drivers.
+Essentially used for Device Mangaer applications to enable Device Mangaer trace logs over UART.
+  - SysCfg option to enable SysFw trace.
+When SysFw UART trace option is selected, SysCfg allows to select UART instance and its pinmuxing.
-  - SysCfg option to enable shared memory reader task
+  - SysCfg option to enable shared memory reader task.
 - APIs to read line as string and/or format input in scanf style from UART console.

 ## Features NOT Supported